sagemath/sage-archive-2023-02-01/src/doc/en/reference/references/index.rst

               Electron.
 J. Combin.
 16 (2009), no. 2, Special volume in honor of Anders Björner,
               Research Paper 9, 24 pp.

 ..
+[Ste1996] John R. Stembridge, *On the fully commutative elements of Coxeter
+             groups*, Journal of Algebraic Combinatorics, 5,  pp. 355-385

+..
+[Ste1998] John R. Stembridge, *The enumeration of the fully commutative
+             elements of Coxeter groups*, Journal of Algebraic Combinatorics, 7,  pp. 291-320.

+..
 [Ste2003] John R. Stembridge, *A local characterization of
              simply-laced crystals*, Transactions of the American